‘We Trust Women.’

-I have no doubt that abortion campaigners feel very passionately that what they are doing is right – that they are defending women and making significant ‘progress’ for our rights and bodily autonomy.
-The slogan defining their campaign – ‘We Trust Women’– is awfully compelling.
-Who wouldn’t agree that women should be trusted?
+And they’ve got a compelling slogan.
+Who wouldn’t agree that women can be trusted?
+No doubt abortion campaigners genuinely believe this.
+No doubt they feel very passionately that what they are doing is right – that they are defending women and making significant ‘progress’ for our rights and bodily autonomy.

 What are we told this campaign will achieve?
 Well, apparently women will no longer face the wrath of a cruel, patriarchal and outdated law.
-They won’t need to have their abortion signed off by that horribly paternalistic requirement for two doctors.
-Women will, finally, achieve that ‘gold standard’ of true equality: having ‘the same control over their bodies as men’.
+They won’t need to have their abortion signed off by that horribly 'paternalistic' requirement for two doctors.
+Women will, finally, achieve the golden chalice of true equality: having the same control over our bodies as men..